Our team talk about their career journeys and experiences at Blick Rothenberg

 Why did you choose to work for Blick Rothenberg?

-When initially considering BR, an aspect I noticed was the ‘nurturing’ culture in order to drive success.
+When initially considering Blick Rothenberg, an aspect I noticed was the ‘nurturing’ culture in order to drive success.
 I knew I was interested in the position but was somewhat apprehensive, having never worked in tax before.
 This culture helped to put my mind at ease, as I was assured that there would be a focus on my personal progression in a very supportive environment.
 The BRighter Working (flexible working) framework also appealed to me.
 It was important to me to find a role that would allow me to strike a balance between work and daily life.

 What advice would you offer someone who is considering a role in accounting/tax?